Give Thanks & Feast On A Low-Calorie Healthy Meal

 This is the low-calorie version and tasted great and is heart healthy.
-Try dehydrating your onions for the green bean casserole and other dishes, soups and salads.
+Try dehydrating your onions for the green bean casserole and other dishes, soups, and salads.
 Use as a garnish to add extra crunch and flavor without the fat.

 Image Courtesy of browiesfordinner

-Fat-Free Sugar-Free Pumpkin Pie With Almod Crust
+Fat-Free Sugar-Free Pumpkin Pie With Almond Crust

 Pumpkin Pie is traditionally made with ingredients, sugars and heavy cream that will promote weight gain.
-Try this delicious sugar-free low- calorie pumpkin pie recipe with an almond curst at your next thanksgiving dinner.
+Try this delicious sugar-free low- calorie pumpkin pie recipe with an almond crust at your next Thanksgiving dinner.
 Almonds are high in protein and good fats your body needs to produce energy.
 Try this Paleo Almond crust recipe for your pies and low-calorie desserts.
 Use fresh ingredients and healthy oils to combine this pie dough.
 Use the dough right away or refrigerate the dough for later use.
 This on

 Use fresh ingredients and healthy oils to combine this pie dough.
 Use the dough right away or refrigerate the dough for later use.
 This on pie crust recipe can be used to make all kinds of healthy desserts, pumpkin pie, apple pie, blueberry pie, peach pie and much more.
 Lose the fattening butter and flour and try this fantastic healthy recipe for sugar-free pumpkin pie